Bluerock Residential Growth REIT Announces Third Quarter 2017 Results

 We believe that net operating income, or NOI, is a useful measure of our operating performance.
 We define NOI as total property revenues less total property operating expenses, excluding depreciation and amortization and interest.
 Other REITs may use different methodologies for calculating NOI, and accordingly, our NOI may not be comparable to other REITs.
 We believe that this measure provides an operating perspective not immediately apparent from GAAP operating income or net income.
 We use NOI to evaluate our performance on a same store and non-same store basis because NOI measures the core operations of property performance by excluding corporate level expenses and other items not related to property operating performance and captures trends in rental housing and property operating expenses.
 However, NOI should only be used as an alternative measure of our financial performance.

-The following table reflects same store and non-same store contributions to consolidated NOI together with a reconciliation of NOI to net (loss) income attributable to common stockholders as computed in accordance with GAAP for the periods presented (unaudited and amounts in thousands):
+The following table reflects net (loss) income attributable to common stockholders together with a reconciliation to NOI and to same store and non-same store contributions to consolidated NOI, as computed in accordance with GAAP for the periods presented (unaudited and amounts in thousands):